Marco-Aguiar/zurich_backend_project/README.md

 * **Global Error Handling:** Centralized exception handling to provide consistent and informative error responses.
 * **API Documentation:** Comprehensive API documentation generated with Swagger (OpenAPI 3) for easy endpoint exploration and testing.
 * **Structured Logging:** Professional logging with SLF4J and Logback for improved application monitoring and debugging.

+### ✨ Coming soon
+* **Tracker book progress:** A dedicated feature to track your reading progress for each book.
+For example, easily see "Lord of the Rings - 80% read in two weeks.
+* **Co Read:** Connect with friends and share your reading journey!
+This feature will let you see your friends' book management activities.

 ---